On the Curvature Invariants of the Massive Banados-Teitelboim-Zanelli Black Holes and Their Holographic Pictures: Conclusion

 A first proposal for tackling this issue was actually the introduction of the concept of {\it apparent horizon} which is quasi-local, but it is both foliation-dependent and observer-dependent \cite{Ashtekar:2004cn}, and then these ambiguities would affect numerical simulations in which a sharp location of the horizon would be required \cite{Booth:2005qc}.
 Therefore, it has been conjectured that the horizon should be defined locally as the locus of the zeros of some appropriate ``curvature quantity'' \cite{Coley:2017woz}.
 Along this line of thinking, one specific proposal relies on the so-called Cartan curvature invariants, which are the components of the curvature tensor and of its derivatives in the canonical frame, as they are also foliation-independent.

-One should note that the precise information about the location of a black hole horizon are not only important in light of the previously mentioned simulations of binary black hole systems for extracting the gravitational wave spectra, but also because the Penrose process, which plays many roles in various astrophysical problems \cite{Wald:1974kya,Wagh:1986tsa}, would be more efficient when it takes place on this specific boundary surface.
+One should note that the precise information about the location of a black hole horizon are not only important in light of the previously mentioned simulations of binary black hole systems for extracting the gravitational wave spectra, but also because of radiation and particles' emission phenomena \cite{Pereira:2015pva}.

-In fact, the particle absorption process affects the amount of energy which could be extracted from a black hole, and which has been quantified through the Christodoulou-Ruffini irreducible mass formula.
+In fact, the particle emission process affects the amount of energy which could be extracted from a black hole, and which has been quantified through the Christodoulou-Ruffini irreducible mass formula.
 The energy emitted by the black hole could then be detected as gravitational radiation \cite{Hawking:1971tu,Blanchet:2006zz,Buonanno:2006ui,Shibata:2011jka,McWilliams:2010eq}, and/or gamma ray bursts \cite{Punsly:2001ng,Ruffini:1999kp}, especially from the active galactic nuclei \cite{Rees:1984si,Begelman:1984mw,King:2008au}.

 Since the Christodoulou-Ruffini irreducible mass is sensitive to the physical parameters describing a black hole, like its mass, angular momentum, and electric charge, it has been argued that it may be a valid tool for testing the no-hair conjecture, and the existence of possible extra degrees of freedom beyond the standard model of elementary particles like axions \cite{Arvanitaki:2009fg,Arvanitaki:2010sy}, or bosons as in superradiance phenomena \cite{Press:1972zz,York:1983zb,Sanchis-Gual:2015lje,Rosa:2009ei}, or again in the spectra of gravitational waves \cite{Baumann:2018vus,Brito:2017zvb}.